IUI<br />

 Sperm injected into the patient’s uterus can come from a partner or from a sperm donor.
 The sperm is always carefully washed in the andrology lab before being placed in the uterus.
 The lab processes the semen sample to remove any debris or unhealthy sperm, resulting in a final sample with highly motile sperm.
 The washing process also strips the semen of certain chemicals that can irritate the uterine tissue and reduce the IUI success rate.

-After injection, the woman will spend a few minutes lying down and resting on the table to maximize the IUI success rate.
+After injection, the patient will spend a few minutes lying down and resting on the table to maximize the IUI success rate.

 IUI Chart